 #Powerplant provides added insight into the link between climate change and meat consumption, a topic that Marianne Thieme was the first politician to address in the climate documentary ‘Meat the Truth’ in 2007, an issue that has become even more pertinent since then.
-According to Oxford researcher Marco Springmann, a transition to a plant-based diet can prevent up to 8 million deaths per year in 2050, and on a global scale, can lead to savings that have a value to society of up to thirty trillion USD (30,000,000,000,000).
+According to Oxford researcher Marco Springmann, a transition to a plant-based diet can prevent up to 8 million deaths per year in 2050 on a global scale, and can lead to savings in health and environmental damages worth up to 1,5 trillion USD (1,500,000,000,000).
 Adopting a plant-based menu can reduce up to 73% of agriculture’s greenhouse gas emissions and can make it possible to revert 76% of all agricultural land back to nature, says Joseph Poore, also a researcher at the University of Oxford.
 The study is described by The Guardian as “the most comprehensive analysis to date” in this field.

 The number of scientists and government advisory bodies that stress the importance of lowering animal product consumption is increasing.
 In addition to speaking with Springman and Poore, #Powerplant also shows Marianne Thieme’s meetings with top economist Kate Raworth (University of Oxford), Will Steffen (Stockholm Resilience Centre, Australia National University) and Jan Zalasiewicz (University of Leicester) about the need for a protein transition and an economy that no longer exceeds the carrying capacities of Earth in terms of resources and environmental space.